 Some more simple tips

 - Make sure your little one gets lots of rest and drinks plenty of fluids

 - A warm drink at bedtime can soothe them to sleep.

 How long will it last?

-- Most coughs clear up within a couple of weeks.
+- Most coughs clear up within three weeks.